basit0/Auto-Renaming-File-name-in-pyhton/README.md

-# Auto-Renaming-File-name-in-pyhton
-Rename All file name of a folder
+change any type of file name of any folder

+How  to run
+ !python rename.py